RT-1-DeadCoder/Data-Analysis/README.md

 # Data-Analysis

-In this Repository, There are some of the things I have done in the field of Data Analytics either with SQL or Python.
+This Repository contains some of the projects I have done in the field of Data Analysis either with SQL or Python.